 How to Build a Minimalist Android Home Screen With Niagara Launcher

-If your Android home screen has turned into a wall of icons you barely tap, Niagara Launcher is the reset button I keep recommending.
-In our testing it replaced the usual grid with a single, alphabetical list you scroll with your thumb, and within about ten minutes the phone felt quieter and easier to use one handed.
-Here is exactly how we set it up, what we loved, and the few things worth knowing before you switch.
+If your Android home screen has turned into a wall of icons you barely tap, Niagara Launcher is the one I keep pointing friends toward.
+It throws out the usual grid and replaces it with a single alphabetical list you scroll with your thumb.
+Within about ten minutes the phone feels quieter.
+Here is how to set it up, what actually matters day to day, what costs money, and where it falls short.

 Setting up Niagara Launcher on Android

-Installation is the easy part.
-Grab Niagara Launcher from the Play Store, open it once, then press the home button.
-Android asks which launcher you want to use and whether to make it the default.
-Pick Niagara and confirm, and your home screen transforms straight away.
-Nothing is deleted, so if you change your mind you can switch back through Settings, then Apps, then Default apps.
+Installing is the easy part.
+Get Niagara Launcher (bitpit.launcher) from the Play Store, open it once, then press the home button.
+Android will ask which launcher to use and whether to make it the default.
+Pick Niagara, confirm, and the home screen changes right away.
+Nothing gets deleted, so if you hate it you can go back through Settings, then Apps, then Default apps.

-The first launch runs a short walkthrough that teaches the core gesture: swipe up and down the right edge to scroll the alphabet, then tap a letter to jump to those apps.
-We suggest spending a minute in the built in tutorial because the whole experience rests on that one motion.
-After that, head into Niagara Settings (long press an empty area on the home screen) and pick your favourite apps.
-These pinned favourites sit at the top and are the ones you reach for daily, usually four to eight of them.
+The first launch runs a short walkthrough that teaches the one gesture everything depends on: slide your thumb up and down the right edge to run through the alphabet, then tap a letter to jump to those apps.
+Do the tutorial.
+It takes a minute and the whole launcher rests on that motion.
+After that, long press an empty spot to open Niagara Settings and pin your favourite apps to the top.
+Keep it to the handful you open every day.

 The key features that make it feel calm